mindspore-ai/mindscience/MindFlow/applications/physical_driven/flow_past_cylinder/README.md

-# PINNS-based solution for flow past a cylinder
+# PINNs-based solution for flow past a cylinder

 ## Overview